 The School of Archaeology, Geography and Environmental Science has a dedicated Careers Consultant who offers careers advice incorporating coaching techniques, and has developed career learning in both higher education and school settings.
 They provide additional support actively supporting us by building links with industry both locally and nationally.

-The RED Award (Reading Experience and Development Award) is a formal record of all your placements and volunteering and is included in your University transcript.
+The RED Award (Reading Experience and Personal Development) is a formal record of all your placements and volunteering and is included in your University transcript.
 This allows you to make the most of extra-curricular activities and experiences undertaken outside of your academic course and to share these with prospective employers on graduation.

 Get a real feel for the University and explore our beautiful award-winning campus.